 Also, If anyone fears that he may be harmed or may harm others, it is permissible for him to not attend the Friday prayer and prayers in congregation, because the Prophet (blessings and peace of Allah be upon him) said, “There should be neither harm nor reciprocating harm.”
 [Narrated by Ibn Majah].

-Ahmad is now interested in the idea of creating an organized Ramadan prayer guide 2021 so as to stay focused and get the most of the blessed month.
+Ahmad is now interested in the idea of creating an organized Ramadan prayer guide 2022 so as to stay focused and make the most of the blessed month.

 As for the first 10 days of the month, Ahmad searched for this topic before, so he wants to take authentic information from his father who is a Muslim scholar.
 Is there any special merit for the first 10 days or for the prayers of Ramadan in them?

 His father replies saying: No Ahmad.
 There is no Ayah from the Quran or an authentic Hadith to depend on in this regard.
 Thus, we say what the authentic sources say; the merit of Ramadan as a whole is unique, and the merit of prayers in Ramadan as a whole is unique as well.

 However, there is extra merit for the last ten days of Ramadan, not the first ones, mentioned in the Prophet’s (PBUH) Sayings.
 For example: “When the last ten days began, the Prophet (PBUH) would tie his lower garment (Izaar) tight and stay up at night, and wake his family.

 There is one more important topic before creating Ahmad’s Muslim Ramadan prayer guide 2022, and his Muslim prayer guide when Ramadan ends.
 This topic is the Al-Qadr night and the extra merit for the last ten nights of Ramadan.